In the handling of student records, Converse University complies with the provisions of the Family Educational Rights and Privacy Act of 1974.

 Description of Directory Information

-- Category I. Student’s name, home address, parent’s name and address, College residence hall and telephone number (if a boarding student), dates of attendance, and academic classification.
+- Category I. Student’s name, home address, parent’s name and address, University residence hall and telephone number (if a boarding student), dates of attendance, and academic classification.

 - Category II.
 Type of degree pursued, major field(s) of study, degree(s) and awards received, and last institution attended.